is there a way that we could have a captive portal.

 - Packaging a captive portal application such as Chillispot.

-#3 Updated by khelmar over 11 years ago cpg - it's a little different.
+#3 Updated by khelmar about 12 years ago cpg - it's a little different.
 This request would intercept web requests from people, and require them to authenticate before allowing them to continue to use the internet.
 Basically, the HDA would either have to sit between the internet and the rest of the network (router), or would have to interface with DD-WRT, allowing the wireless router to be the internet portal and having the HDA do the authentication.